 One hop ahead of the hump

 All I gotta do is jump!

 Meanwhile, Aladdin continues to dodge and evade, but the guards are slowly closing in from all directions, forcing Aladdin and Abu to climb higher and higher, until finally, all they can do is “JUMP!”
 They get away safely, and the guards end up falling into a stinky pile of camel poo (ewwwwwwww, gross!)

-However, after spending all that time and effort to acquire a loaf of bread to eat, Aladdin ends up giving it to two little kids who clearly need it a lot more than he does, showing that despite being a thief, Aladdin is really a good guy at heart.
-After being insulted by Prince Achmed shortly afterward, Aladdin begins the long walk home, singing a sad reprise of “One Jump Ahead.”
-This part always got to me when I was younger (having been teased and called names a great deal), because it talks about how all the people Aladdin knows judge him and put him down, but they wouldn’t if they really KNEW him.
+However, after spending all that time and effort to acquire a loaf of bread to eat, Aladdin ends up giving it to two little kids who clearly need more than he does, showing that despite being a thief, Aladdin is a good guy at heart.
+After being insulted by Prince Achmed, Aladdin begins the long walk home, singing a sad reprise of “One Jump Ahead.”
+This part always got to me when I was younger (having been teased a great deal), because it talks about how all the people Aladdin knows judge him and put him down, but they wouldn’t if they really KNEW him.
 I really liked the last line “they’d find out/there’s so much more, to me…”